gustavobastian/ServerNurse/README.md

 ```
 The report will be displayed in the console and the html stored in "./Testing/postman-collections/newman".

-There are other test inside the directory "Testing/postman-collections".
+There are others test inside the directory "Testing/postman-collections".

 ### NodeJs application description

 <br>
 The system publishes information of the beds status in a topic "/Beds/status" every 1:30 seconds and the user status in "/User/status" every 1 seconds (see file "./src/backend/mqtt.js"). <br>
-It also interacts with the administration page (https://github.com/gustavobastian/AdminPageNurse) , with the mobile application (https://github.com/gustavobastian/ClientNurse) and the beds caller (https://github.com/gustavobastian/BedCaller).
+It also interacts with the administration page (https://github.com/gustavobastian/AdminPageNurse) , with the mobile application (https://github.com/gustavobastian/ClientNurse) and the bed caller (https://github.com/gustavobastian/BedCaller).

 There are to kinds of clients for this applications: